kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-04-28-1 object oriented product.md

    This is quite natural considering points 1 - 3 and a way of thinking about this not only ensures being data-driven but also how we use and measure the data that drives customer outcomes rather than vanity metrics or an approach such as OKRs.

-It seems fair to suggest that there's enough substantive similarity here to indicate an more than an over-stretched metaphor?
+It seems fair to suggest that there's enough substantive similarity here to indicate more than an over-stretched metaphor?

 Overall, object-oriented programming is a tool to architect code that mirrors the intricacies of the real-world systems we are analyzing, enabling us to extract valuable insights while maximizing agility.
-As a final point, it's particularly useful when refactoring code written in a procedural style.
+As a final point, it's particularly useful when [refactoring](https://www.agilealliance.org/glossary/refactoring/) code written in a procedural style.

-In other words, start-ups, fintechs etc. are natively built this way whilst trying to adapt an existing structure actually needs this approach.
+In other words, start-ups, fintechs etc. are moslty natively built this way whilst trying to adapt any existing structure needs this approach.

-A product mindset then, is not a fintech/skunkwork/innovation lab nor is it an oversupply of fusball tables, post-it notes, kanban boards and applying the 'Product' qualifier to existing functions.
+A product mindset then, is not a fintech/skunkwork/innovation lab nor is it an oversupply of foosball tables, post-it notes, kanban boards and applying the 'Product' qualifier to existing functions or roles.

-These are an important nod to the principles and practice of Lean Startup, Agility and customer obsession rooted in the journey of understanding what product is and does.
+These are an important nod to the principles and practice of Lean Startup, Agile delivery and customer obsession.

-However we are better off looking to understand where procedural patterns have been, or are being applied and trying to switch how the underlying application works to Object Orientation.
+However we could be better off looking to understand where procedural patterns have been, or are being applied and trying to switch how the application (or system) works to Object Orientation.

+So, to deliver winning products model the real world problem space, think objects, methods and data rather than functions - most importantly notice when switching from one building pattern to another.

-At least the job titles might make more sense.
+At least then the job titles might make more sense.